 The right treatment method will vary based on your specific infestation - how progressed is it, what stage are your plants in, how do you feel about insecticides, etc.

-We'll start with the least invasive treatment options, and move onto chemical pesticides as a last resort or for those with no time to waste.
+We'll start with the least invasive treatment option, and then move on to pesticides as a last resort or for those in a rush.